Investigating Hatchery Effectiveness

 To begin answering that question, PSF launched the Hatchery Effectiveness Review in 2019.
 The program not only evaluates effectiveness, but also aims to identify consistent methods to improve survival rates.

 The study team has completed the first comprehensive review of hatchery release strategies in B.C.
 The study considered all releases and recoveries of coded wire tagged Chinook and coho in the province since 1972, as well as specific release experiments run by DFO’s Salmonid Enhancement Program over the last 20 years.
+The peer-reviewed Canadian Journal of Fisheries and Aquatic Sciences published the article on Feb.
+16, 2023.

 The results reveal room for improvement in release strategies to help maximize survival.